 In other cities such as Manchester (see ‘Heart of the High Street: Manchester), the stores moved around the city, but this one simply moved along Argyle Street.
 Why do you think that is?

 You will need to take a close look at the images showing what the buildings used to look like.
-This might help you pinpoint which building on the street used to be M&S ( download a PDF of the images - see also Downloads link below).
+This might help you pinpoint which building on the street used to be M&S (download a PDF of the images from 'Resources').

 - Are the original buildings still standing?
 Or has something new been built in their place?

 - Is it still a business or is it now a home or something else?

 - What shops surround the M&S store on Argyle Street now?
 What about in the past?

 - What can the answers to the questions above tell you about the Argyle Street area?